letsencrypt/website/content/en/post/2021-10-01-cert-chaining-help.md

 [Workarounds for OpenSSL 1.0.2.](https://www.openssl.org/blog/blog/2021/09/13/LetsEncryptRootCertExpire/)

 Whenever there is a significant change to our API, we post in the [API Announcements](https://community.letsencrypt.org/c/api-announcements/18) category in our community forum.
 Sign in and click the bell for notifications to be sent to your email!
-If you want to hear even more from Let’s Encrypt and the nonprofit team behind it, [subscribe to our newsletter](https://mailchi.mp/letsencrypt.org/fjp6ha1gad) —you’ll only receive a handful of emails each year.
+If you want to hear even more from Let’s Encrypt and the nonprofit team behind it, [subscribe to our newsletter](https://mailchi.mp/letsencrypt.org/fjp6ha1gad).
+You’ll only receive a handful of emails each year.

 We (and our community) are here for you!
 If you have any questions about this change, search on our community forum or post on the [thread](https://community.letsencrypt.org/t/help-thread-for-dst-root-ca-x3-expiration-september-2021/149190/361) we have to help you with this very topic.